mbentley/docker-omada-controller/README.md

 docker-compose up -d
 ```

+## Omada Controller API Documentation

+If you are interested in using the Omada Controller APIs to retrieve data from the controller, the latest version of the API documentation that I have found is available from the [community forums in this post](https://community.tp-link.com/en/business/forum/topic/253944?replyId=1045246).
+I'm not able to provide support for the APIs but I've found them to be helpful for my own usage and they weren't easy to find.

 ## Known Issues

 ### Upgrade Issues

 It has been reported that users of some NAS devices such as a Synology or users of a Docker management UI like Portainer have had issues with upgrades due to the CMD being retained between versions.
 This normally does not happen with the Docker command line so it is a bit of an unexpected pattern but it can not be overwritten as it exists outside of the container.

 If updating from 3.x to 4.x or 4.x to 5.x, make sure to **completely** re-create the container otherwise the controller will not start.
 This is due to the CMD changing between the major releases as some web interfaces like Synology or Portainer retain the entrypoint and command explicitly instead of inheriting it from the image.
 To resolve the issue, do one of the following: